FrancescoRisso/Muse-Book/server/APIs.md

 ### POST `musebook/api/library`

-Add a new (non-owned) book to the library
+Add a new book to the library.
+If the book is already in the library, return 200 without doing anything.
+Own books are in the library by default, therefore calling on them is pointless.

 -   Request Parameters: None
 -   Request Body Content: